 - Due to its strong scent, it’s often used to overcome other unpleasant terpenes, but for those with allergies to perfume it should be avoided

-It is important to note that oils can strip the cannabinoids of their terpenes, so to get most of the benefits, smoking, vaporizing or ingesting are recommended.
+The process of extraction that oils go through strips the cannabinoids of their terpenes.
+To get most of the benefits, smoking, vaporizing or ingesting flower is recommended.
 Additionally, as stated before, terpenes are highly volatile and can lose their properties if heated beyond their specific heating points.
 To mitigate this, it is recommended you use a low-heat vaporizer.